Spider Solitaire Scoring

 Wrapping Up

 Understanding spider solitaire scoring transforms the game from a simple card-moving exercise into a genuine optimization challenge.
 Every move matters.
-Every undo costs you.
+Every undo costs you on this site because it adds to the move count.
 And those 100-point bonuses for completed suits are hard-earned rewards.

 The next time you play, keep that 500-point starting balance in mind.
 Watch your move count.
 Think twice before hitting undo.
-And when you finally crack that 1,000-point barrier, you'll know exactly what it took to get there.
+And use the score as a way to measure cleaner decisions, not as a number to compare across unrelated modes.

 Now get out there and chase that high score.